How Does DNA Work?

 So you've got a bunch of DNA hanging around in the nucleus.
 It's time to express some genes.

-The RNA polymerase multitasks.
-As it unwinds the DNA, it reads the individual bases, and builds a new molecule based on complementary pairing.
+Amazingly, the RNA polymerase multitasks here.
+As it unwinds the DNA strands, it also reads the individual bases, and builds a new strand of mRNA based on the principles of complementary base pairing.
+The emerging genetic string is called pre-messenger RNA or pre-mRNA.

 DNA Transcription Illustration